-The fee is $15 for 3 days for the motorized extractors and $10 for 3 days for the manual extractor.
+The fee is $10 for 3 days for the manual extractors.
 (Three days gives you time to pick up the extractor, use it and clean it, and return it.)
 A $100 deposit will be held during use and returned as long as the extractor is brought back undamaged and clean.

 NOTE: To rent an extractor, you must be a current member of PPBA.

 Extractors are one of the most expensive pieces of equipment for a beekeeper, and these club extractors are a great asset for our members.
 Let's do everything we can to keep them in good shape.
 Remember the extractor will be clean when you pick it up and it will need to be cleaned prior to return or your deposit may not be returned.
 Hot water and soap at the coin operated car wash is the quickest and easiest method for initial cleaning.
 Then, thoroughly rinse with clean water at home.
 See the video on cleaning below.
 Also, you must have a vehicle so you can transport the extractor standing up and strapped in or secured as to prevent any rolling or damage.

 Make sure you are ready to extract.
 Frames should be 90% capped on average to avoid having your honey ferment.
 Make sure you have adequate containers to transfer your honey to.
 Your frames should be warm and the honey flowable.
 Honey that is cold or crystallized in the cells is difficult or impossible to extract.
 Lowe's has food grade 5-gallon buckets for sale in the paint department.
 You may also get them at a local bee supplier along with gate valves you can install.